Regularized brain reading with shrinkage and smoothing: Methods

 We evaluate both forward and reverse inferences with nested 10-fold cross-validation.
 10\% of the data is held for testing.
-We then use the remaining training set (90\%) to compute the different estimates\footnote{For E2, we throw out 5 images on the boundaries of the training set and the test set to insure that there is no signal leakage from the training to the test set due to the slow decay of hemodynamic responses, causing unintended correlations.}.
+We then use the remaining training set (90\%) to compute the different estimates.
+For \textup{E2}, we throw out 5 images on the boundaries of the training set and the test set to insure that there is no signal leakage from the training to the test set due to the slow decay of hemodynamic responses, causing unintended correlations.
 If we choose not to smooth the estimates, then we proceed as follows with the training set.

-For ridge regression, we use generalized cross-validation \citep{golub1979generalized} to approximate leave-one-out cross-validation error for different $\lambda_v$ values at each voxel.
-For the elastic net, we use the ten-fold cross-validation option provided in \citet{friedmanglmnet} to chose the regularization parameters.
-Finally, for SAE, the level of regularization is determined by the posterior mean variance of ${\bf z}_v$, since high variance corresponds to the model being able to chose the parameter freely, i.e. low regularization.
-The posterior mean variance of ${\bf z}_v$ is determined automatically by the Gibbs sampler.
+For ridge regression, we use generalized cross-validation [\citet{golub1979generalized}] to approximate leave-one-out cross-validation error for different $\lambda_v$ values at each voxel.
+For the elastic net, we use the ten-fold cross-validation option provided in \citet {friedmanglmnet} to chose the regularization parameters.
+Finally, for SAE, the level of regularization is determined by the posterior mean variance of ${\mathbf z}_v$, since high variance corresponds to the model being able to choose the parameter freely, that is, low regularization.
+The posterior mean variance of ${\mathbf z}_v$ is determined automatically by the Gibbs sampler.

 If we choose to smooth the estimates, then in order to pick the smoothing parameter for every voxel and every estimator, we run a nested cross-validation loop.
 That is, within the 90\% training portion of the data, 80\% is randomly selected as ``inner-fold training'' data, and 10\% is randomly selected as a validation set.
 The inner-fold training is done exactly as in the previous paragraph.
 Smoothing parameters are then set using the average single-voxel classification accuracy on the validation set.